-‘Dancing With The Stars’ Peta Murgatroyd Shares Pic Of ‘My Loves’ With Instagram
+‘Dancing With The Stars’ Pro Peta Murgatroyd Shares Pic Of ‘My Loves’ With Instagram

-Dancing with the Stars professional dancer Peta Murgatroyd shared a new photo of “her loves” with Instagram.
+Dancing with the Stars professional dancer Peta Murgatroyd shared a new photo of her favorite boys with Instagram.
 The two-time mirrorball winner posted the image of her beloved son Shai and husband Maks as they spent some father and son time together.
 The pic was promptly liked over 25,403 times and counting.

 The family has remained in their California home throughout the coronavirus pandemic.
 Peta did not share if this photo was new or taken prior to the stay-at-home orders that required many Americans to shelter in place for over two months.
 In the photo, Maks was seen holding 3-year-old Shai as the two appeared to enter a shopping center.
-A shopping cart appeared between two cars near where Maks and Shai posed.
+A cart was visible between two cars near the spot where Maks and Shai posed.

 Father and son were dressed to impress in the photo.
 Maks wore a pair of what appeared to be khaki green athletic pants.
 With that, he wore a white, formfitting t-shirt.
-Maks sported dark sunglasses, and his dark hair appeared to be cut in a close-cropped fashion.
+Maks sported sunglasses, and his dark hair appeared to be cut in a close-cropped fashion.
 The dance pro sported a full beard and mustache which appeared to have some grays nestled in it.
 Maks made a peace sign for the camera with his right hand.

 In his left arm, Maks held his little boy.
 Shai wore what appeared to be a tie-dye t-shirt and coordinating casual pants.
 He had sneakers on his feet.